-Today's time-of-flight mass spectrometers offer extreme sensitivity and high mass range as well as high-speed analysis.
-This has made TOFMS an essential instrument for biological analysis applications - typically with MALDI and ESI ionisation-particularly with the development of high-resolution and hybrid instruments (for example Q-TOF and TOF-TOF configurations).
-The TOFMS suitability for the analysis of fast transient signals has seen it applied to studying fast gas phase chemical reactions and to hyphenated flow or injection analysis techniques such as ICP-TOF and GC-TOF.
+Today's time-of-flight mass spectrometers offer excellent sensitivity and high mass range as well as high-speed analysis.
+This has made TOFMS an essential instrument for biological analysis applications - typically with MALDI and ESI ionisation - particularly with the development of high-resolution and hybrid instruments (for example Q-TOF and TOF-TOF configurations).
+The TOFMS suitability for the analysis of fast transient signals has seen it applied to studying fast gas-phase chemical reactions and to hyphenated flow or injection analysis techniques such as ICP-TOF and GC-TOF.
 In addition time-of-flight mass spectrometry is the dominant instrument for static SIMS.

 1. Cotter, R.J.; Analytical Chemistry, 64(21), (1992), p1027A-1039A